Sitecore/Helix.Docs/helix/principles/subsystems/commerce.rst

 .. figure:: _static/CommerceModule.png

 You can see that the example Feature module above contains a series of projects, each with its own responsibility.
-One houses the code that runs in the Engine, another is responsible for the Serialisation of Content Items, one handles the Unit Tests and the final one houses the code that runs in the website.
+One houses the code that runs in the Commerce Engine, one handles the Unit Tests and the final one houses the code that runs in the website.
 Crucially however all of this code exists together in same module.

 Note also that a suffix on the project name is used to show the subsystem that is being targeted by that project.